 - 5 cups apple, peeled and finely diced

-Cream sugar and shortening, add eggs one at a time.
+Cream sugar and shortening or butter, add eggs one at a time.
 Mix dry ingredients and whisk together; add to sugar mixture.
 Mix in apples.
 This will look thick and strange – it’s ok, just forge ahead.